• Skip to main content

 Final Thoughts

 If you choose to carry a revolver for self-defense, I consider this book one of the top titles to pick up and study.
-This applies wether you carry a wheel gun as a back up or just occasionally.
+This applies whether you carry a wheel gun as a backup or just occasionally.
 Even if you are squared away on dealing with self-defense situations, this book can help you improve your efficiency quite a bit with a revolver.

 If you carry a wheel gun, I recommend buying Defensive Revolver Fundamentals.
 Also, I strongly suggest taking one of his classes if you have the opportunity.
 It is likely to be some of the best money you could spend on firearms training.